-- 6.10.1 Rules on the handling of loggers are specified in Section II. - 6.10.2 The competitor will take the logger with him after briefing, switch it on and attach it to his balloon before take-off on the appropriate spot. - 6.10.3 After landing he will detach the logger, switch it off and return it to the competition centre. - 6.10.4 At no time is the competitor allowed to open or interfere with the logger or its operation other than specifically instructed by the Director.
+- The logger will be handed out to the competitors together with the markers at briefing time.
+Rules on the handling of loggers are specified in Section II. - The competitor will take the logger with him after briefing, switch it on and attach it to his balloon before take-off on the appropriate spot. - 6.10.3 After landing he will detach the logger, switch it off and 'return it to the appropriate official'. - At no time is the competitor allowed to open or interfere with the logger or its operation other than specifically instructed by the Director.